Government of Uttar Pradesh: Aircraft fleet

 The Uttar Pradesh Government's civil aviation department operates a combined fleet of six fixed wing and helicopters.
 The fleet is used for VIP movements and emergency response and is authorised to operate from Indian Air Force, civilian and UP government-specific airstrips.
 The fleet, employing 17 pilots, comprises a Hawker 900XP (VT-UPM), a King Air B200 (VT-UPR), a King Air B200GT (VT-UPJ), two Bell 412 EP (VT-UPK & VT-UPO) and an AW109S Grand (VT-UPL).
 The fleet also assisted the hospitals during the COVID-19 pandemic.

 In June 2009, the Hawk 900XP aircraft, at a cost of ₹76 crore, was prepared in a hangar of New Delhi's Indira Gandhi International Airport and was delivered to the Uttar Pradesh Government, which was then headed by the then Chief Minister Mayawati.

 In March 2010, it was reported that the Government received the delivery of the AgustaWestland AW109S Grand helicopter.

-In August 2015, the government launched a global tender for the purchase of an aircraft and a helicopter at a cost of ₹45 crore each tp transport of the chief minister, cabinet and state ministers and bureaucrats.
+In August 2015, the government launched a global tender for the purchase of an aircraft and a helicopter at a cost of ₹45 crore each to transport the chief minister, cabinet and state ministers and bureaucrats.
 As of then, the fleet included two aircraft and three helicopters after a turboprop aircraft was sold off at ₹7 crore.
 Meanwhile, another aged helicopter, added to the fleet in 1995, was also proposed to be sold off.